Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Law of large numbers: upper bound

 \subsection{An auxiliary linear statistics}

 For $z \in \Dd$, let $\logz : x \mapsto \log |z-x|$.
 The value $\Pot(z)$ of the Coulomb gas potential at $z$ corresponds to the fluctuations $\LN(\logz)$ of the linear statistics associated to $\logz$, see \eqref{def:fluctuations}.
-An important technical observation is that $\int \Delta \logz =1$ so that (even after a mesoscopic regularization), one cannot directly apply Proposition~\ref{prop:compar1} to control the exponential moments of $\LN(\logz)$.
-To fix this issue, we can consider instead the fluctuation of the test function $\logz-\g$ where $\g$ is any nice function with $\int \Delta \g =1$.
-It is particularly convenient to make the following choice: {we take $\chi$ to be a radially symmetric smooth function (independent of $N$) supported in $\Dd_r$}, and we let
+An important technical observation is that $\int \Delta \logz = \corT{2\pi}$ so that (even after a mesoscopic regularization), one cannot directly apply Proposition~\ref{prop:compar1} to control the exponential moments of $\LN(\logz)$.
+To fix this issue, we can consider instead the fluctuation of the test function $\logz-\g$ where $\g$ is some nice function with $\int \Delta \g =1$. \corT{Of course, one should be able to say something about the fluctuations $\LN(\g)$.} It is particularly convenient to make the following choice: let $\chi$ be a radially symmetric smooth function (independent of $N$) supported in $\Dd_r$ \corT{with $\int \chi = 1$}, and let

 Then, the following estimate shows that the fluctuations of $\LN(\g)$ are negligible compared to the maximum of $\Pot$.

 \begin{proposition} One has {(for $N$ large enough depending on $\beta, r$)}